Deltares/Ribasim/docs/pull_request_template.md

 text below is for instruction and can be removed

 # New node types
-Typically new node-types require an update of:
+Typically new node types require an update of:

 - `core\src\create.jl`
 - `core\src\validation.jl`